What is feline hyperthyroidism?

 Hyperthyroidism is characterized by excessive production of thyroid hormones (T3 and T4) by the thyroid glands, located in the neck near the larynx.
 These hormones affect nearly every system in the body: metabolism, heart, kidneys, muscles.
 A chronic excess gradually exhausts the animal from within.

-A benign tumor of one or both thyroid glands that produces hormones autonomously, no longer responding to the body's normal regulatory signals.
+A benign growth of one or both thyroid glands that produces hormones autonomously, no longer responding to the body's normal regulatory signals.

 Adenocarcinoma